What is an ICCID Number and Why is ICCID Important?

 In order to join the global network, you need a name or identifier.
 That’s why we all receive a name and a social security number at birth.
 These identifiers help schools, employers, and government entities connect important information throughout our lives.
 ICCID numbers on SIM cards operate in a similar way but for machines and devices.

-As we know, a SIM card connects devices to allow back and forth communication as well as connection to the cloud.
+A SIM card connects devices to allow back-and-forth communication as well as connection to the cloud.
 An IoT SIM card is assigned identifiers to help business owners track the performance of their devices.
 Each number on the card relays valuable information about the carrier, country, and device.
 In this article, we will break down the key components of an IoT SIM Card, the ICCID number significance, and types of IoT Sim Cards.